-In the medium term, the LPSC project is to become a loading site for the pixel Outer Barrel.
-"Loading" means equipping the staves with the modules.
+The LPSC project is a loading site for the pixel Outer Barrel.
+"Loading" means equipping the longerons and rings with the modules.
 To this effect, a clean room was built, in which a CMM was installed in 2018.
-The R&D for the loading is ongoing with a demonstrator built at CERN.
-The real loading is currently scheduled to start in 2022.
+The R&D for the loading is being finalized, and the LPSC should be qualified around the end of 2022 or begining of 2023.

 The physicists involved are Fabienne Ledroit (coordinator), Johann Collot (CO2 cooling coordinator), Jean-Baptiste de Vivie (team leader) and Marie-Hélène Genest.